kekec3/SQL-DataTool/README.md

 ![Greeting Screenshot](screenshots/imgGreeeting.png)

-Afterwards you operate in a simple, user-friendly menu:
+Then you interact with a simple, user-friendly menu:

 ![Menu Screenshot](screenshots/imgMenu.png)